RotherOSS/doc-otobo-installation/content/installation-docker.rst

 - Gazelle is used as fast Perl webserver.
 - Nginx is used as optional webproxy for HTTPS support.

-We think this is the perfect environment for an OTOBO installation.
+We think that this will become the perfect environment for an OTOBO installation.

 .. warning::
     At the moment the docker-compose environment is not tested in depth for production use.